maholli/tutorials/stencil cutting/README.md

 27. Carefully remove the contact-paper from the topside and continue cleaning with isopropyl alcohol.
 A freshly cut stencil that's been (mostly) cleaned is pictured above.

 ### Congratulations!
 You made your first stencil.
-I'll work on adding a section to this write-up detailing how I like to stencil solderpaste onto a board.
-Here's an example of what that'd look like:
+[Check out my tutorial on SMD soldering](https://github.com/maholli/tutorials/tree/master/soldering%20SMD) for more detail on how to use your new fancy stencil!

 <p align="middle">
   <img width="700" src="https://github.com/maholli/lab64/blob/master/pcb/stencils/images/16.jpg">